Sally Quinn: Television journalism

-In August 1973, Quinn tried her hand at television, joining CBS News reporter Hughes Rudd as co-anchor of the CBS Morning News.
+In August 1973, Quinn joined CBS News reporter Hughes Rudd as co-anchor of the CBS Morning News.
 Ninety minutes before her television debut on August 6, 1973, Quinn collapsed while trying to fight the flu.

-Quinn's ad-libs during the show's first week tended toward the inappropriate—in one episode, following a report on the children of California migrant farm workers, she quipped that child labor "was how I felt when my mother and father made me clean up my room."
+Quinn's ad-libs during the show's first week were deemed inappropriate—in one episode, following a report on the children of California migrant farm workers, she quipped about child labor being nothing more "vexing" than having to clean her room for 30 minutes as a child.
 Quinn left the CBS Morning News after the February 1, 1974, telecast.
-Quinn chronicled her short television career in the bestselling book We're Going to Make You a Star.
+Quinn chronicled her short television career in the book We're Going to Make You a Star.